Bonekyaw/node-express-prisma-rest/README.md

 If you use file uploading feature in this kit,
 create nested folders `uploads/images` in the root directory.
 But making directories is up to you.
 You can configure in `src/middlewares/uploadFile.js`.
+For large projects, it is the best solution to use aws S3, DigitalOcean space, etc., instead of using file system.

 After git clone, it should be run.